Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 romanian christening 02

-In the church, all the things on the table you can see in the photos below are used during the christening: there’s a bottle of chrism – a bit of which goes on the baby’s head.
+In the church, all the things on the table you can see in the photos below are used during the christening: there is a bottle of chrism, and a bit of this holy oil goes on the baby’s head.

-There is some holy oil that they put in the water used for the Christening, the small scissors are used to cut a bit of hair (which the parents will hold onto forever) and the golden crosses and Bible are there to be kissed by the Godfathers at different moments during the ceremony – so you’d better hope nobody has the cold (or worse!)
+Some is also put in the water used for the christening itself, the small scissors are used to cut a bit of hair (which the parents will hold onto forever), and the golden crosses and Bible are there to be kissed by the Godfathers at different moments during the ceremony.

 After the priests read their part from the Bible, the baby is placed into the holy water and the baptism is complete.

-Normally, the baby is supposed to be completely sank in the water – three times in a row, too – while the priest holds their nose so that they don’t breathe in the water.
+Normally, the baby is supposed to be completely submerged in the water three times in a row, while the priest holds their nose so that they don’t breathe in the water.

-This is pretty barbaric and shocking for the babies and as a result, more and more priests just put some water on the baby’s head, symbolically.
+This can be an intense and shocking moment for the babies, and as a result, more and more priests just put some water on the baby’s head symbolically.

-Parents can also ask the priest(s) not to submerge the baby, but in the end, it’s their decision.
+Parents can also ask the priest(s) not to submerge the baby, but in the end, the priest does whatever he wants.

 romanian christening 04